dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

-This documnet provides the structure of the Dfinities Radix Tree which is type of the Merkle tree.(https://ipfs.io/ipns/QmdJiuMWp2FxyaerfLrtdLF6Nr1EWpL7dPAxA9oKSPYYgV/wiki/Radix_tree.html).
+This documnet provides the structure of the Dfinities Radix Tree which is a type of the Merkle tree.(https://ipfs.io/ipns/QmdJiuMWp2FxyaerfLrtdLF6Nr1EWpL7dPAxA9oKSPYYgV/wiki/Radix_tree.html).
-The radix tree data structure consists of nodes.
+Our radix tree data structure consists of Nodes.

 ## Node
 Each node has a type and contains at the most four elements